socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-13-JSX.md

 [VO]

 We can also set properties on elements that are generated by our custom components.
-They're not handled in quite the same way as with DOM elements, so, for instance, we can't set css classnames or other properties and attributes that are specific to the DOM API.
+They're not handled in quite the same way as with DOM elements, so, for instance, though we can use the key 'classname' on our own components, it won't actually set the css classname, and in general it's a good idea to avoid using properties that collide with the DOM API.

 [SC]